vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/091_yaxmanAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xix.
-Used by Kāuç.
+Used by Kāuś.
 (28. 17-20) in a healing rite against all diseases (in 17 with v.
-9; in 20 alone), with binding on of a barley amulet; also reckoned to the takmanāçana gaṇa (note to 26.
+9; in 20 alone), with binding on of a barley amulet; also reckoned to the takmanāśana gaṇa (note to 26.
 1).

 ## Translations